Every NBA Team's Biggest Flaw as Training Camps Open

 This problem will persist into 2018-19.
 The Blazers didn't—and still don't—have the cap space or trade assets to address it.
 And they don't have the off-ball possibilities to reinvent their offensive portfolio.

 The offense ranked 27th and 30th, respectively, in spot-up and transition frequency last year.
-Expect a similar distribution this season—and, perhaps, the lottery appearance that may come with it.
+Expect a similar distribution this season—and, perhaps, a lottery appearance to go along with it.

 Unless otherwise noted, stats courtesy of NBA.com or Basketball Reference.
 Salary and cap-hold information via Basketball Insiders and RealGM.